Joel-T/CoreXY/README.md

 |Write-up| [Link](Documentation/) |

 ## Overview
-The design intent with the Bobby-B-Bot was to create a robust motion platform that can be configured for a number of applications such as 3D printing, light milling, plotting, and laser etching.
+The design intent with the Belted Core XY was to create a robust motion platform that can be configured for a number of applications such as 3D printing, light milling, plotting, and laser etching.
 For the most part it was designed with 3D printing and light milling operations in mind.
-I plan to completely remodel the Bobby-B-Bot in Fusion when I get the chance so that I can offer more than a step file.
+I plan to completely remodel the Belted Core XY in Fusion when I get the chance so that I can offer more than a step file.
 ### 3D printer Design Intent:
 1. Core XY Kinematics
 2. Rigid Frame